stayhard/Seq.App.Transform/README.md

 logInfo("Number of errors last minute: {Errors}", {Errors: count.$Id});
 ```

-Emit an event if the 5-minute rolling average of a timestamp exceeds a given number:
+Open an incident if the 5-minute rolling average of a timestamp exceeds a given number:

 ```javascript
 /*